telerik/reporting-docs/report-items/map/map-types/map-add-choropleth-with-map-wizard-to-reports.md

 ## Description

-How can I add a Choropleth map to my report by using the Map Wizard and the Standalone Report Designer?
+In this article, you will learn how to add a Choropleth map to my report by using the Map Wizard and the Standalone Report Designer.

 ## Solution